julienlim/multinode-glusterfs-with-tendrl-vagrant/README.md

    * node0 - Tendrl server (all-in-1), so etcd and graphite are co-located on node0
    * node1..node3 - Gluster nodes

 Bootstrap Options:
-* bootstrap_upstream creates CentOS VMs and installs upstream (Gluster and Tendrl)
+* bootstrap_upstream.sh - creates CentOS VMs and installs upstream (Gluster and Tendrl)
-* bootstrap_downstream creates RHEL7 VMs and installs downstream (RHGS and WA)
+* bootstrap_downstream.sh - creates RHEL7 VMs and installs downstream (RHGS and WA)

 Use this README to quickly create and set up a 4-Node setup.
 The 4 nodes consist of one server node and 3 storage nodes that each include 1 brick.
 The only tools you should need are the three installs in Step 1 and the repo contents.
 Note that a downstream setup does require a Red Hat Subscription.